Projects Overview

 Sweden has extensive infrastructure network (roads, rail, ports, air, communications) and hydro and nuclear base load power.

-The country ranks in the Top 20 mining jurisdictions globally, with the government is supportive of mining, low taxes (20.6% corporate tax rate) and royalties (0.2%).
+The country ranks in the Top 10 mining jurisdictions globally, with the government supportive of mining, low taxes (20.6% corporate tax rate) and royalties (0.2%).
 The government has a stated ambition to be a leader in the Green Industrial Revolution with an acceptance that mining is required to provide critical metals.

 In terms of exploration potential, Sweden has massive metal endowment and little to no modern exploration has been undertaken outside of known deposits.
 Arctic Minerals’ first-class team of explorers and developers have extensive operating experience and recent success in Sweden.